bokeh/bokeh/docs/bokeh/source/docs/first_steps/installation.rst

 -------------------

 Bokeh is officially supported (and continuously tested) on CPython versions :bokeh-minpy:`cpython` and later.
-It's possible that Bokeh does work on other versions of Python, but no guarantees or support are provided.
+Bokeh may also work on other Python versions, but no guarantees or support are provided.

 Installing with ``conda`` or ``pip``
 ------------------------------------

+Choose one of the following methods depending on your setup:

 Bokeh can be installed using either the Python package installer ``pip``, or ``conda``, the package manager for the `Anaconda Python Distribution`_.

 .. grid:: 1 1 2 2